Travel Photography Essentials: The Top 11 Lenses & Accessories You Should Never Leave Home Without

 In my opinion, your first lens purchase should be a high quality, powerful zoom lens.
 The lens your camera comes with will likely not zoom beyond 70mm, and probably doesn’t zoom out very far as well.

-The zoom lens that I carry with me is an 18-105 mm lens, and I hardly ever take it off my camera.
+The zoom lens that I literally always carry with me is an 18-105 mm lens, and I hardly ever take it off my camera.
 It truly is all-purpose, and it’s a fantastic addition to your photography essentials!

 I’d suggest looking for a lens that has about this range, with an f-stop range of f/4-f/5.6.